onyxdb/onyxdb/README.md

 We have some custom Gradle plugins to simplify build configurations:
 1. `onyxdb-java-app-conventions` - basic plugin for java applications.
 2. `onyxdb-java-library-conventions` - basic plugin for java libraries.
-3. `onyxdb-java-spring-app-conventions` - basic plugin for spring applications.
+3. `onyxdb-java-spring-app-conventions` - basic plugin for java spring applications.
 4. `onyxdb-jooq-manual-conventions` - plugin creates postgres container, applies migrations for current application and generates Jooq codegen.